sureshbhojwanicse/AssignmentDjangoFlask/Django_user_management/README.md

 5. Similarity based algorithms can be used

 # How to use second assignment:
-1.Change the paths according to VM or cloud Resource location 2.Code is in assignment_Api folder
+1.Change the paths according to VM or cloud Resource location<br/>
+2.Code is in assignment_Api folder